ijanos/sunflowers/freezeframe.md

-# Go read Freeze Frame Revoltion next
+# Go read Freeze Frame Revoltion next {.unlisted .unnumbered}

 If you enjoyed the short stories so far please buy and read Freeze Frame Revolution before continuing.